rosemaryturtle/city-scan-automation/docs/backend.md

 Once the Job is complete, you can download its inputs and outputs using gcloud.
 Usually we do this as part of running the frontend Job (see [Running the frontend Job](frontend.md)), but you can also do it manually.

 #### Download the outputs

+Once the Job is complete, you can run the frontend Job to create the maps and other outputs.
+See [Running the frontend Job](frontend.md) for instructions on how to do this.
+Below, though are instructions for downloading the outputs manually.

 To download everything from the Job, use the following command, replacing `<city-directory>` with the name of the city's directory on Google Cloud (e.g., 2024-09-zambia-lusaka) and `<local-directory>` with the directory you want to download to: